rtgodwin/rtgodwin.github.io/_docs/guns.md

 ## Introduction

 Lots of people in the US are killed by guns.
 Guns are a leading cause of death among children.
 Mass shootings happen nearly daily.
 Gun laws and controls are a hotly debated and divisive political issue in the US.
-(Each of these statements should have a citation if this was serious research).
-In other parts of the world, it is obvious to us that they are crazy with their guns and that they need to stop.
+(Citations needed!)

 I will use data on gun deaths to illustrate _Omitted Variable Bias_, and to also explore the link between gun ownership and gun deaths.